-Learn about our roots and how we evolved as part of a global network of activists working for climate action based on science and justice.
+Learn about our roots and how we evolved as an organization grounded on the shared values of climate action and justice.

 350 protest in front of the Calaca coal plant in 2009.
 Photo: Agham Youth

-350.org was founded by a group of university friends in the U.S. along with author Bill McKibben, who wrote one of the first books on global warming for the general public in 2008.
+We trace our organizational roots to the global 350.org founded by a group of university friends in the U.S. along with author Bill McKibben, who wrote one of the first books on global warming for the general public in 2008.

 They saw climate change as the most important issue facing humanity — but climate action was mired in politics and all but stalled.
 They didn’t know how to fix things, but they knew that one missing ingredient was a climate movement that reflected the scale of the crisis.